MattHodge/matthodge.github.io/_posts/2016-01-25-chatops-on-windows-with-hubot-and-powershell.md

 }
 {% endhighlight %}

-Usually after you update the `package.json` you would need to run an `npm install` to download the packages that have been added.
+Usually, after you update the `package.json`, you would need to run  `npm install` to download the packages that have been added.
 This is handled behind the scenes for you by the `Start-Hubot` command.

 ### Create the PowerShell script

 We need to design a PowerShell script that can be called from CoffeeScript, the Hubot scripting language.
 I recommend using the following methods when creating PowerShell scripts that will be called from Hubot:.

 * **Create PowerShell functions with paramaters** - It makes it nice and easy to call PowerShell from CoffeeScript when they have well defined parameters
-* **Put error handling in your script** - Use try-catch blocks inside your PowerShell functions so you can return a message to the bot if the command has failed
+* **Use error handling in your script** - Use try-catch blocks inside your PowerShell functions so you can return a message to the bot if the command has failed
 * **Output results in json** - This is a great way to pass data back to CoffeeScript.
 You can use PowerShell objects to send data back and have CoffeeScript pick out the parts you want

 Keeping these methods in mind, I created a `Get-ServiceHubot` function to find the service status: